 Summary: St Adelaide of Burgundy.
-Possibly the most prominent European woman of the tenth century through her second marriage to Otto the Great of Germany, the Holy Roman Emperor, she became regent for some time and later, the foundress of many monasteries of monks and nuns.
+Possibly the most prominent European woman of the tenth century, her second marriage was to Otto the Great of Germany, the Holy Roman Emperor.
+She became regent for some time and later, and was the foundress of many monasteries of monks and nuns.

 Patrick Duffy reminds us what is known about her.